junxit/us-congress-bills-113/metadata.md

 - 2013-06-27 — Roll call votes on amendments in House
 - 2013-06-27 — The previous question on the motion to recommit with instructions was ordered without objection. (consideration: CR H4107)
 - 2013-06-27 — The previous question was ordered on the amendment (A001) pursuant to the rule. (consideration: CR H4105)
+- 2013-07-08 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.